mohitpai/journey-optimizer.en/help/using/event/about-creating.md

     ![](../assets/jo-event7.png)

-1. For system-generated events, you can add a condition.
-This step is optional.
-This allows the system to only process the events that meet the condition.
-The condition can only be based on information contained in the event.
-See [this section](../event/about-creating.md#add-a-condition).
 1. Click **[!UICONTROL Save]**.

     The event is now configured and ready to be dropped into a journey.
 Additional configuration steps are required to receive events.
 See [this page](../event/additional-steps-to-send-events-to-journey-orchestration.md).